chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 anonymity set size.
 In other words, the key that's used determines the set to which a particular client belongs.
 Using a unique, client-specific key would yield an anonymity set of size one, therefore violating the desired privacy goals of the system.
-Clients that use the same key are said to have a consistent view of the key.
+Clients that use the same key as one another are said to have a consistent view of the key.

 {{CONSISTENCY}} describes this notion of consistency in more detail.
 It also outlines several designs that can be used as the basis for consistency systems.
 This document is